Blue Weekend: Singles

 eponymous BBC Radio 1 Radio program, where Ellie Rowsell and Theo Ellis from the band co-hosted with her.
 The music video was released on YouTube an hour after Mac's radio show started.

 "Smile" was released on 20 April 2021 as the album's second single.
 It was premiered the same way as its predecessor.

 "No Hard Feelings" was released on 11 May 2021, an hour earlier than the previous two on Zane Lowe's Apple Music show, with the music video again released on YouTube an hour afterwards.
 "How Can I Make It OK?" was released on 3 June 2021 as the fourth and last single of the album along with a music video on YouTube.

 Critical reception

 Blue Weekend received acclaim from music critics, many of whom described it as their best album.
 On Metacritic, which assigns a normalized rating of 100, the album received an average score of 91, based on 19 reviews, indicating "universal acclaim".
 It was ranked as the third highest-rated album of 2021 on the website at the time of release.

-Music publication The Forty-Five awarded the album 5/5 stars, calling Blue Weekend "a ballsy idyll of feeling: the sound of a band satisfying themselves rather than proving themselves, and completely filling the space they've carved out over the years."

 Blue Weekend was nominated for the Mercury Prize in 2021, and multiple NME Awards in 2022.